gansanta/Godot-Viewport-tutorial---text-on-a-billboard/README.md

   3) Put the Viewport the first on the hierarchy.
 Otherwise sometimes it will throw an error.
   4) The screen is a mesh instance.
 Set its mesh size as: x=10, y=6, z=1.
 Later you can try with different values.
  ![img03-meshsize.png](https://github.com/gansanta/Godot-Viewport-tutorial---text-on-a-billboard/blob/master/img03-meshsize.png)

+ 5) While Screen MeshInstance selected, find the Geometry in the GeometryInstance in the Inspector tab.
+Expand it.
+Find the Material Override property and choose new spatial material.
+Then click on it again.